 7) Safe Paint for Bird Cages

-Bird cages require a little more care when we want to paint them as compared to other bird items.
-The pet birds that we own are our beloved members of our family and we treat them as part of us!
+The pet birds we own are our beloved family members, and we treat them as part of us!

 And so, we want their “house” to look pretty too!